CopernicaMarketingSoftware/Documentation/Mailerq/5.9/rest-api-v1-errors.md

 Do note that not all fields may be passed at the same time. `pool` and `mta` are mutually exclusive.
 That means that they may not be supplied together, or they will result in a `400` response.

-For example, the request below will install a forced error with code `421` to `hotmail.com` for a single campaign.
+For example, the request below will install a Forced Error with code `421` to `hotmail.com` for a single campaign.
 ```
 POST /v1/errors HTTP/1.0
 Content-Type: application/json